The Evolution of Desire: Strategies of Human Mating

 Overview

-The groundbreaking, provocative book that uses evolutionary psychology to explain human mating and the mysteries of love.
+A “drop-dead shocker” (Washington Post Book World) that uses evolutionary psychology to explain human mating and the mysteries of love

-Updated to reflect the very latest scientific research on human mating, this definitive edition of this classic work of evolutionary psychology explains the powerful forces that shape our most intimate desires.
+Updated to reflect recent scientific research on human mating, this definitive edition of this classic work of evolutionary psychology explains the powerful forces that shape our most intimate desires.

 Editorial Reviews